RohitY2J/hotel-mgmt-system/README.md

 - **Node.js**:
   - Cookies-based authentication with Passport.js for secure session management.
+  - Integration with centralized authentication system for authentication (enhancement)
   - Integration with MongoDB for backend data persistence.
   - Testing with Mocha, Chai, Sinon, Supertest, Mongo-Memory-Server
+  - Handling file upload for profile and menu management

 - **Express**:
   - RESTful API development with route handling and middleware.